woleet/woleet-openapi-java-client/docs/ReceiptSignature.md

 # ReceiptSignature

+For proof of signature receipts only.
+The anchored signature.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **signedHash** | **String** | SHA256 hash (ie. the fingerprint) of the original signed data. |  [optional]